Analytics

 Frequently Asked Questions

-Q: How quickly can Gangal Recruitment supply care home workers in Blackpool?
-A: We typically deploy same-day for pre-registered workers and next-day for candidates requiring final verification.
-Emergency placements are handled on a case-by-case basis.
+Q: How quickly can Gangal Recruitment supply care homes workers in Blackpool?
+A: We typically supply same-day workers for shifts notified before 2 p.m. and next-day workers for later requests.
+All staff are pre-vetted and hold current DBS clearance.

 Q: What documents do workers need for care homes jobs in Blackpool?
-A: Enhanced DBS clearance, proof of right to work, valid references, and proof of address.
-Health and Social Care qualifications are preferred.
+A: Proof of right to work (passport, visa, or settled status), current DBS Enhanced Disclosure, proof of address, and references from previous care employers.

 Q: What is the minimum shift length for care homes roles in Blackpool?
-A: Most care homes require minimum 4-hour shifts, though 8-hour shifts (covering meal times and peak activity periods) are standard.
-Night shifts are typically 10–12 hours.
+A: Most care homes require minimum 4-hour shifts for domestic staff and 8-hour shifts for care workers to align with care planning continuity.

 Need Staff in This Area?